open-edge-insights/eii-core/README.md

 The section assumes the EIS software is already downloaded from the release package or from git.

-* Download the full package for OpenVINO toolkit for Linux version "2019 R1.0.1" from the official website (https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux) and extract it inside `IEdgeInsights/DataAnalytics/VideoAnalytics`.
+* Download the full package for OpenVINO toolkit for Linux version "2019 R2" from the official website (https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux) and extract it inside `IEdgeInsights/VideoAnalytics`.
 Post this step a directory named `l_openvino_toolkit_xxxxx/` will be present inside VideoAnalytics directory.

-   > **NOTE**: Make sure there is always one `l_openvino_toolkit_xxxxx/` folder under IEdgeInsights/DataAnalytics/
+   > **NOTE**: Make sure there is always one `l_openvino_toolkit_xxxxx/` folder under IEdgeInsights/VideoAnalytics
-   > VideoAnalytics folder as we are adding `l_openvino_toolkit_*` into Dockerfile which could result in
+   > folder as we are adding `l_openvino_toolkit_*` into Dockerfile which could result in
-   > build failure of VideoAnalytics container if there are multiple openvino sdk's in there especially the old ones.
+   > build failure of VideoAnalytics container if there are multiple openvino sdk's in there (especially the old ones)

 # Provision EIS Cluster

 * Please follow below readme to Provision EIS cluster.